RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 	3. Content guiding users how to start using the websites features
 	4. Description of features that would suite different users' needs
 	5. Hero image guidance to sign up/sign in
-	6. Search field for the user to get to the post by searching a keyword
+	6. Search field for the user to get to the log post by searching a keyword
 	7. Back to Top button to facilitae user to go to top in homepage as it is rather long

 - Lab Log posts features
 	1. Latest entries feature on the landing page
-	2. Exclusive page for all the posts
+	2. Exclusive page for all the log posts
-	3. On a click they can view post details
+	3. On a click they can view log post details
-	4. Ability to be able to search for posts
+	4. Ability to be able to search for log posts
-	5. Ability to comment on/like posts
+	5. Ability to comment on/like log posts
-	6. Create, Edit and Delete Posts
+	6. Create, Edit and Delete log posts
-	7. Ability to add/edit and remove posts in user's personal page
+	7. Ability to add/edit and remove log posts in user's personal page

 ## Agile Methodology
 Throughout this project, an agile approach was taken in order to develop the website  Each activity was broken down into  manageable actions from initially creating 4 Epics, which were then broken down into smaller User Stories.
 Each of the user stories then had different acceptance criteria.
 The status, comments and details of each Epic along with the associated User Stories can be found in the kanban board linked [here](https://github.com/users/RoshnaVakkeel/projects/2/views/1).
 This made the overall project much more manageable to build.